Summer Lawn Watering in Northern Virginia: How to Water Your Lawn Properly

 When you walk across the lawn, how long does it take the grass to stand back upright?
 If you can still see your footprints after a minute or so, your lawn needs more water.

-Yellowing turf
+Yellowing Turf

 Dry soil doesn’t provide the nutrients turfgrass needs to stay lush and green.
 Plus, beneficial microbes start to die without enough water.
 You’ll notice grass blades starting to yellow, growth slowing down, smaller blades, and eventually, dying grass.